 Starting with the SDP 2020.1 release, the released versions of SDP match released versions of P4D.
-So SDP r20.1 is guaranteed to work with P4D r20.1.
-In addition, the SDP Release Notes clarify all specific versions of P4D to be supported.
+So SDP r20.1 will be guaranteed to work with P4D r20.1.

 The SDP is often forward- and backward-compatible with P4D versions, but for best results they should be kept in sync by upgrading SDP before P4D.
 This is partly because the SDP contains logic that helps upgrade P4D, which can change as P4D evolves.